Are you trying to start a business but fear the consequences of your bad credit?

 Those are two daunting problems for someone that has a poor credit rating.

 But it doesn’t have to be the end of your dream business.
-In fact, solutions like no credit check business loans exist to help you build your company.
+In fact, alternatives to no credit check business loans exist to help you build your company.

 Before you admit defeat, here are a few facts about business, loans, failure, and why bad credit shouldn’t stop you.